ptums/wedding-photo-gallery/README.md

 A progressinve web application that contains multi sliders, videos, and downloadable photographs from my wedding.

-## To Do

-1. Upload photos for each section
-2. Finish writing component tests
-3. Run image test on Windows & iOs

 ## Motivation

 Wanted to create a progressive web application that contains all my wedding photos that are easily downloadable for friends and family.